doitintl/CloudBlaster/README.md

        * Add a comment line `# Ready to delete` to the top
        * If you like danger, write a script to add this comment between steps.
        * Then run the Deleter.
+1. The two-step process also means that if an asset is created between steps, it will not be deleted.

 ## Instructions